 - Sift the confectioners' sugar to remove lumps.

-- To a medium bowl, add all the ingredients and mix with a spatula until combined.
+- To a medium bowl, add all the ingredients and mix until combined.

 - Add more milk and/or lemon juice as needed to achieve desired consistency.